-DIVISION: HORTICULTURE: VEGETABLE GARDENING
+DIVISION: HORTICULTURE: VEGETABLES, HERBS & FRUITS

 The following classes are for 4-H youth 8 to 18 years of age.
-Vegetable Gardening projects will be judged during the morning on Thursday, July 8, 2021.
+Vegetable Gardening projects will be judged during the afternoon on Wednesday, July 13, 2022.

-Three 4-H'ers can be selected for the Illinois State Fair from the following Vegetable Gardening classes.
+Three 4-H'ers can be selected for the Illinois State Fair from the following Gardening classes.
 One 4-H'er can be selected for the Illinois State Fair from the Vegetable Gardening Ready4Life Challenge.

-All vegetables exhibited must have been grown by the exhibitor as part of their current gardening 4-H project.
+All exhibits must have been grown by the exhibitor as part of their current gardening 4-H project.
 Exhibitors should be knowledgeable about various aspects of the vegetables, including but not limited to different varieties, soil testing, fertilizers used, etc. Vegetable exhibits should be prepared according to the Illinois Vegetable Garden Guide website: https://4h.extension.illinois.edu/members/projects/horticulture Waxes and oils may not be used on vegetables or fruits.
 Any plant infested with insects will be removed from the exhibit area.
 4-H'ers are limited to receive one premium per class exhibited in premium eligible projects.

-The Vegetable Display & Vegetable Plate Exhibits are limited to those enrolled in Vegetable Gardening A, B, C and D. 4-H members may exhibit ONCE in each of these exhibits.
+The Vegetable/Fruit Display & Plate Exhibits are limited to those enrolled in Vegetable Gardening A, B, C and D. 4-H members may exhibit ONCE in each of these exhibits.